Darlaa's Story

 as evident or perhaps, nonexistent.
 I have learned that life isn’t fair but to always welcome

 challenging experiences because those create strength and individuality.
-I have also
+I have also discovered

-whatever may come my way.
+come my way.

-RSD(s)CRPS Advisory has been granted written permission to publish Darlaa's essays.-
+RSD(S)CRPS Advisory has been granted written permission to publish Darlaa's essays.-

 ©2009=2010 dareid007 All rights reserved.
-Do not use without permission.
 Contact

-for use.
+owner for use.

 Reflex Sympathetic Dystrophy Syndrome